MeshJS/governance/funding/catalyst-fund13/multisig-platform/1300050-milestone6.md

 The close out Video (following the official close out guidelines at Catalyst) has been completed and is accessible via:
 - Youtube: https://youtu.be/arOBnyL8qzE

 And thats it.
 We hope the milestone reviewers approve the final close out report & video.
-If anythiing seems missing, please let us know.
+If anything seems missing, please let us know.